-The origins of the Pink Lady are generally unknown, and the ingredients have varied since its introduction around the turn of the 20th century.
-However, it’s considered a classic in the pantheon of egg-white cocktails.
-The vibrant color and foamy white head create an eye-catching drink, while its signature tartness and relative lack of sugar set it apart from other more well-known, pink-hued creations.
+Considered a classic in the pantheon of egg-white cocktails, The Pink Lady’s vibrant color and foamy white head create an eye-catching drink.
+Its signature tartness and relative lack of sugar set it apart from other more well-known, pink-hued creations.

-The creator is often said to be Elsie de Wolfe.
+Like a lot of early 20th-century cocktails, the origins of this pink drink aren’t quite clear.
+Some say the creator was Elsie de Wolfe.
 In addition to being an actress and author, she’s cited as America’s first professional interior designer.
 De Wolfe earned renown for pioneering a movement that advocated for innovative, lighter design in response to the heavy Victorian styles of the time.
+However, according to the book Power of Style: The Women Who Defined the Art of Living Well, de Wolfe’s version of the drink, which she allegedly served at parties, was comprised of gin, pink grapefruit juice and Cointreau.
+Neither grapefruit juice or Cointreau made it into modern versions.

-The Pink Lady was maligned by many from 1930 through the ’60s.
-It was considered a “women’s” drink, not to be taken seriously by the predominantly male cocktail critics of the time.
+Sadly, due to its blush hue, the Pink Lady was unfairly maligned by many from 1930 through the ’60s as a so-called women’s drink, a “girly” cocktail not to be taken seriously by the predominantly male cocktail critics of the time.
+Their loss!

-Ironically, the ingredients are strikingly similar to revered drinks like the White Lady, invented primarily by bartending legend Harry McElhone of London’s Ciro Club and Harry’s New York Bar in Paris, as well as the Clover Club cocktail, created by a Philadelphia men’s club of the same name.
+Interestingly, the drink’s modern ingredients are strikingly similar to those in revered drinks like the White Lady, which is largely credited to bartending legend Harry McElhone of London’s Ciro Club and Harry’s New York Bar in Paris, as well as the Clover Club cocktail, which was created by a Philadelphia men’s club of the same name.

-Regardless of trends and gender biases, the Pink Lady has persevered for more than a century.
+Regardless of trends and gender biases, one thing is clear: The Pink Lady has persevered for more than a century.
 It remains an impeccable and tasty drink that combines tartness and body with a heady punch of alcohol.
-Here’s how to make one.

 - 1½ ounce gin